Donnzh/api-filter-data/README.md

 # API for filter data

 A simple server for filtering data.

-A coding challenge.
+## Example

+current api is avalible at http://codingchallenge.ap-southeast-2.elasticbeanstalk.com/

+Please find examples in the test folder.

 ## Install